labex-labs/open-source-labs/python/practical-python/lab-03-01-script-scripting/step10.md

 ...
 ```

-In this exercise, we’re going take this program and organize it a
-little more strongly around the use of functions.
+In this exercise, we're going take this program and organize it a little more strongly around the use of functions.